Litecoin

-Litecoin (Abbreviation: LTC; sign: Ł) is a decentralized peer-to-peer cryptocurrency and open-source software project released under the MIT/X11 license.
-Inspired by Bitcoin, Litecoin was the second cryptocurrency starting in October 2011.
-In technical details, the Litecoin main chain shares a slightly modified Bitcoin codebase.
-The practical effects of those codebase differences are lower transaction fees, faster transaction confirmations, and faster mining difficulty retargeting.
-Due to its underlying similarities to Bitcoin, Litecoin has historically been referred to as the "silver to Bitcoin's gold."
+Litecoin (abbreviation: LTC) is a cryptocurrency and open-source software project created by Charlie Lee and released in 2011.
+Its software was derived from Bitcoin's codebase.
+Litecoin uses a scrypt-based proof-of-work system, targets a block interval of 2.5 minutes, and has a maximum supply of 84 million litecoins.

 History

 Pre-Litecoin

-By 2011, Bitcoin mining was largely performed by GPUs.
+By 2011, bitcoin mining was largely performed by GPUs.
 This raised concern in some users that mining now had a high barrier to entry, and that CPU resources were becoming obsolete and worthless for mining.
-Using code from Bitcoin, a new alternative currency was created called Tenebrix (TBX).
-Tenebrix replaced the SHA-256 rounds in Bitcoin's mining algorithm with the scrypt function, which had been specifically designed in 2009 to be expensive to accelerate with FPGA or ASIC chips.
+Using code from bitcoin, a new alternative currency was created called Tenebrix (TBX).
+Tenebrix replaced the SHA-256 rounds in bitcoin's mining algorithm with the scrypt function, which had been specifically designed in 2009 to be expensive to accelerate with FPGA or ASIC chips.
 This would allow Tenebrix to have been "GPU-resistant", and utilize the available CPU resources from bitcoin miners.
-Tenebrix itself was a successor project to an earlier cryptocurrency which replaced Bitcoin's issuance schedule with a constant block reward (thus creating an unlimited money supply).
+Tenebrix itself was a successor project to an earlier cryptocurrency which replaced bitcoin's issuance schedule with a constant block reward (thus creating an unlimited money supply).
 However, the developers included a clause in the code that would allow them to claim 7.7 million TBX for themselves at no cost, which was criticized by users.

 To address this, Charlie Lee, a Google employee who would later become engineering director at Coinbase, created an alternative version of Tenebrix called Fairbrix (FBX).
-Litecoin inherits the scrypt mining algorithm from Fairbrix, but returns to the limited money supply of Bitcoin, with other changes.

 Creation and launch

 Lee released Litecoin via an open-source client on GitHub on October 7, 2011.
-The Litecoin network went live on October 13, 2011.

-Litecoin was a source code fork of the Bitcoin Core client, originally differing by having a decreased block generation time (2.5 minutes), increased maximum number of coins, different hashing algorithm (scrypt, instead of SHA-256), faster difficulty retarget, and a slightly modified GUI.